Why McLanahan Sand Washing Plants

 With the range of Sand Plant designs, how do I select the right one?

 First, consider the following questions: What do you have?
 What do you want to make?
-If the answer is a very specialised gradation and a difficult natural sand deposit, then consider a Recipe Plant.
+If the answer is a very specialized gradation and a difficult natural sand deposit, then consider a Recipe Plant.
 If the answer is a manufactured sand and you are making concrete sand all day every day, then an Ultra Sand Plant or Modular Wash Plant may be your answer.

 Many other factors, such as available investment, local competition and expanding markets, will influence this decision.
 Through a process of elimination starting with the simplest configuration, McLanahan’s experienced personnel will guide you through to the best options.